 The faculty member’s self-evaluation regarding completion of the previous year’s goals and accomplishments during the evaluation period.

-The Academic Dean/Supervising Administrator’s narrative and evaluation of the faculty member’s performance in meeting standards and expectations in areas of responsibility including student success, (i.e. student retention and completion, program reviews, and program quality indicators when applicable).
+The Academic Dean/Supervising Administrator’s narrative and evaluation of the faculty member’s performance in meeting standards and expectations in areas of responsibility

-Results of the Student Opinion Surveys (instructional faculty only) collected in all course sections taught by the faculty member and/or other appropriate evaluative surveys.
+Faculty members reflection on the results of the Student Opinion Surveys (instructional faculty only) collected in all course sections

 Cumulative record of professional development activities completed during the evaluation period.